 In 1549 Henry and Charles were enrolled at St John’s College, Cambridge, in order to finish their education.

 It was in the summer of 1551 that an outbreak of sweating sickness struck Cambridge.
 Henry and Charles moved to the Bishop of Lincoln’s Palace at Buckden in Huntingdonshire, in a futile attempt to escape the disease.
-For it was at Buckden, on July 14th 1551, and with their desperate mother moving between the 2 sickbeds, that the boys both passed away within minutes of each other.
+For it was at Buckden, on July 14th 1551, that the boys both passed away within minutes of each other.
 Charles became the 3rd Duke of Suffolk when he survived his brother by about half an hour.
 The boys, who had shown great promise at Cambridge, were buried together at Buckden.
 To lose both her sons in such a short space of time must have been hard for Katherine to take.

 Following the deaths of her sons by Suffolk, Katherine no longer had a financial interest in the Suffolk estates, which went to the heirs of Mary Tudor, Henry VIII’s sister.
 However, Katherine still had her own Willoughby estates to look after and in order to safeguard these, Katherine married her gentleman usher, Richard Bertie, in 1552.
 This marriage appears to have been made for love and with mutual religious beliefs; unfortunately for the couple, Katherine was unsuccessful in her attempts to gain the title of Lord Willoughby for her 2nd husband.